connexcs/docs/docs/transcription.md

 <img src="/transcription/img/trans1.png" alt="enable" width="900"/>

-3.**Transcription Duration**: You can set a maximum transcription time (in seconds) for your transcription service.
+3.**Transcription Duration**: You can set a maximum transcription time (in seconds) for your transcription service per call.
 Please note, the transcription will stop at the specified time, even if mid-sentence.

-#### Confirm your Transcription Service Status:
+#### Confirm your Transcription Service Status

 1. Navigate to **Global :material-menu-right: Transcription**.
 You will be able to see the screen as shown below.